Pool Resurfacing Options

-Finishes in pools and spas are constantly submerged in water.
-This obvious fact means that any pool finish will be exposed to a multitude of water chemistry conditions over time.
+Finishes in pools and spas are constantly submerged in water, so any pool finish will be exposed to many different water chemistry conditions over time.
 Some pool materials are harder and better able to handle these variations.
 Unfortunately, no pool surface material is immune to problems and degradation if a pool or spa is improperly maintained.
 Consequently, the decisions you make are critical to the long-term appearance and condition of your pool.
+The better you take care of your pool, the longer your swimming pool finish will last!

 White plaster tends to have the shortest lifespan due to the softer marble component in the mixture.
 White plaster can last on average 5-15 years and in many instances can go longer if water chemistry is properly maintained.

-Pebble finishes, combined with modified cement, last 15 years to much longer.
+Pebble finishes, combined with modified cement, last 15+ years.
 This is the most durable cement based pool finish.

 Polished marble finishes are an upgrade to standard marble finishes since the reactive cream layer is polished off the pool finish.
 You can plan on getting 10+ years from this ultra-smooth pool finish.

-Alan Smith Pools offers 3 different sizes of pebble stones in our Gemstone line.
+Alan Smith Pools offers three different sizes of pebble stones in our Gemstone line.

 - The larger stones tend to feel like a wet orange peel.
 We often hear of pebble jobs that turned out rough from other contractors.
 This should not be the case when installed correctly.
 The texture is largely dependent on the skill of the applicator.